nicotsou/nicotsou.com/content/blog/tltr-typescript-namespaces/index.md

 ## Nested namespaces 🪆

-Now that you realized that you spend some minutes of your life reading an article that it’s useless to you, I have one more last thing to share about namespaces.
+Now that you realized that you spent some minutes of your life reading an article that’s useless to you, I have one more last thing to share about namespaces.

 They can be nested.
 Hooray! 🥳